 A Special Offer you simply can’t pass up!

-This offer can be combined with your regular Grub order to receive free freight at $25
+As always this Featured Product offer can be combined with your regular grub order for free freight at $25.

 Guides & Grubz

 Being a fishing guide is one of the toughest things I’ve ever done.
 Not my words, but words of 3 long time friends whose names you will probably recognize.
 Al Lindner, Gary Roach and Babe Winkleman.
 All three started their careers guiding the lakes in Minnesota and all three

 went on to become legends in the fishing industry.
 There’s nothing quite like the stress of taking money from strangers, putting them in your boat and getting everything in place for them to catch fish.
 Besides the guides fees, there’s often airplane flights, motels, vacation time and more invested in this day.
 Lots of pressure, but their love of fishing and the smiles on the faces of satisfied people make it all worthwhile.

 Below are 3 friends and local guides from Western PA.
 I’ve had the pleasure of knowing Darl Black and Jeff Knapp for years.
 I’ve known Mark Rose for more than 2 years.
 A common thread they all have is they all sometimes fish with Galida’s Grubz.
 They all treat the grub as a lure and presentation that works well at certain times, like any other lure, when conditions are right.
 I really appreciate their confidence in my grubs.